ourigen/skyline.vim/README.md

 * For more information, refer to the [skyline.vim documentation](doc/skyline.txt).
 * This plugin is licensed under [GNU General Public License](LICENSE.md).
 * This repository is a mirror of [my repository hosted on Gitlab](https://gitlab.com/maister/skyline.vim).
-Development will arrive at Gitlab first, but I will keep both updated.
-* This plugin was my first venture into Vimscript, so there are rough edges that I am actively working to improve as I learn more.